ArjanSingh17/9Mint/README.md

 - a user-friendly interface for browsing, searching, and purchasing digital art
 - the platform will also be securely hosted and maintain a reliable database for all critical information

-**Target Audience**
-The targeted audience for 9Mint is young professionals interested in digital art and technology.

-**Technology Stack**
-For development, the team plans to use the Laravel PHP Framework for the backend, React for the frontend, and MySQL for the database.
-This technology stack was chosen due to Laravel’s robust Model-View-Controller (MVC) structure, strong security features, and excellent community support, which enable rapid, reliable, and maintainable development.

 ---

 ## Full local setup & docs